SERG-Delft/serg-delft.github.io/vacancies/testshift.md

 Please contact Andy Zaidman (a.e.zaidman@tudelft.nl)

 ### How to apply?
 Send your complete application package to Andy Zaidman (a.e.zaidman@tudelft.nl).
-On December 24th, 2019 there will still open PhD positions availble... so apply soon!
+On December 24th, 2019 there were still open PhD positions availble... so apply soon!

 ### About the research environment